 Pros and cons of exotic investments

-These and other alternative investments attract investors for three reasons: 1) low correlation with traditional investments; 2) enhance opportunity for portfolio diversification and 3) reduce risk.
+These and other alternative investments attract investors for three reasons:

 However, exotic corporate cash investments have different risks and characteristics compared to traditional investment instruments.
 They are less liquid —and even more so during stressful periods.
 The complexity and lack of transparency of many exotic investment strategies make them more susceptible to failure.